 14How long does it take to get a passport?

-Average processing time for routine delivery can take up to 18 weeks.
-Expedited service can take up to 12 weeks.
+Average processing time for routine delivery takes 8-11 weeks.
+Expedited service takes 5-7 weeks.

 15Are vending machine photos or published pictures acceptable for passports?

 No. Proper photos are 2X2 inches in size, taken within the past 6 months showing current appearance are required.
 The photo must be in color and must meet the legal specifications including a white or off white background, full face, front view between one inch and 1 5/8 inches from bottom of chin to the top of the head, taken in normal street attire.

 16Where can I apply for a passport in St. Johns County?

 Your passport application can be processed at Recording Department located in the Clerk of Circuit Courts Office.